top things to do in san francisco

 Gary Dankos, 800 North Point/Hyde, SF

 Local foodies generally regard this as one of the best, if not the best, restaurants in San Francisco.
+It is also one of the most expensive.
 As for crowds, no problem.
 It typically takes over a month to get a reservation anyway so go any time of year. :) Gary Dankos has over 2000 highly rated reviews on Yelp, the most of any restaurant according to our waiter.

 On a quiet rainy morning this is definitely the place to drink an exceptionally tasty Irish Coffee or Ramos Gin Fizz.
-They serve up to 2,000 cups of their world-famous Irish Coffees every day.
-Later in the day on nice days the bar will often be too packed to sit down so we just look in when walking by to see if a seat can be found.
+They serve up to 2,000 cups of their world-famous Irish Coffee (invented here) every day.
+It is also an interesting place to eat a basic breakfast with the tourists.
+Later in the day the bar will often be too packed so we just look in when walking by to see if a seat can be found.

 We haven't been here for decades because of the crowds and difficult access (they do have complimentary valet parking which helps).
 However, Scoma's is certainly the destination sea food restaurant of choice for many SF Bay area residents who don't get into the City often.

-As for other less fancy places for a bite to eat you might try a bowl of chowder from one of the street stands on Taylor St just north of Jefferson St. The adjacent sit-down restaurants are reasonable as well and usually not as crowded as you would expect.
-In our experience both the chowder and fresh bread have always been good.
+As for other less fancy places for a bite to eat you might try a bowl of chowder from one of the street stands on Taylor St just north of Jefferson St. The nearby sit-down restaurants (see above) are not haute cuisine but many do have good views, reasonable prices, and are usually not crowded.
+Just check them out for ambiance and prices; the chowder and fresh bread are usually very tasty.

 Aquatic Park, Beach St/Hyde St, Fisherman's Wharf

 Some consider this the best swimming beach in San Francisco because of the close in location, sandy beach and protected harbor.
-Any time of year, you will usually see swimmers from the Dolphin and South Bay Clubs practicing their open water swimming in the cold, cold waters.
-For places to hang out there are several pleasant grassy knolls behind the Cable Car turnaround and, on the beach, a big cement ampitheater with steps to sit on while listening to the local drummers who often play for hours.
+Any time of year, you will can see swimmers from the Dolphin and South Bay Clubs practicing their open water swimming in these cold, cold waters.
+For places to hang out there are several pleasant grassy knolls behind the Cable Car turnaround and a big cement ampitheater on the beach where local drummers will often play for hours.

 Fort Mason, 1 Fort Mason, Bay St/Franklin St, SF